spot_img

 Order intake nose-dived in November, in line with weaker business situation and weaker demand, currently the biggest concern for the global textile value chain.
 Only companies in North & Central America registered on average a good order intake, while all other regions were faced with an unsatisfactory order situation.

 Except for South-East Asia and North & Central America order backlog fell.
-The only segments where order backlog increased were the down-stream segments garments and home textiles.
+The only segments where order backlog increased were the down-stream segments of garments and home textiles.
 Capacity utilization rate dropped in all regions in November 2022.
 It only increased in the textile machinery segment but fell otherwise.

 “Weakening demand” is by far the biggest concern in the global textile industry, followed by the root causes of demand reduction, namely high energy and raw material prices which lead to high inflation rates.
 Good news is that logistical costs are not much of a concern anymore.
 Concerns about geopolitics on the other hand have increased again in the past two months.